FdGaiden1/AIDEN_TECH/README.md

 The WhatsApp Bot AIDEN_TECH-MD is released under the [MIT License](https://opensource.org/licenses/MIT).
 <a><img src='https://i.imgur.com/LyHic3i.gif'/></a>

-🌟 THANK YOU FOR CHOOSING AIDEN_TECH-MD💥
+🌟 THANK YOU FOR CHOOSING AIDEN_TECH💥

 ★THANKS BE TO GOG 🙏. ©
 <a><img src='https://i.imgur.com/LyHic3i.gif'/></a>